 4. Establish a relationship with a bank.

 In the years after graduate school, your life can change immensely.
-It’s a good time to start working with a bank that provides personalized service and insights as you pursue specific financial goals.
+It’s a good time to start working with a bank that provides personalized service and wealth-building strategies as you pursue specific financial goals.

 Form a one-on-one relationship with a banker who can guide you through key milestones, whether that’s getting approval on your first mortgage, looking at smart ways to reduce debt or finding financial solutions that meet your needs.